 As an example, let’s say you feel pressured to finish that email before the next meeting starts when your colleague comes with a last minute request.
 Your flow is interrupted and you feel the irritation as yet another thing is added to your overwhelming to-do list.
 You feel a contraction around your chest and an inner resentment building up.
 An inner voice rationalizes the anger through judgments such as “can’t you see I’m busy?!” or “why can you not do your own job?”.
 You are overtaken by the frustration and react by lashing out at your colleague, or perhaps by swallowing the resentment with a false smile.

-🔎 Mindfulness of the reactions in the body –>
+🏆 ”Trigger” → Pause, breathe, mindful of the reactions in the body → Conscious response

 Learning to pause

-But learning to pause sounds easier than it is.
+Learning to pause sounds easier than it is.
 The reactive patterns are deeply ingrained and takes time to re-wire.
-In order to actually integrate the art of pausing into your daily life, we need to develop a moment-to-moment awareness of our inner experience and bodily reactions so that we can remind ourselves to stop before reacting.
+In order to actually integrate the art of pausing into your daily life, we need to develop a moment-to-moment awareness of our inner experience.
+The good news is that it gets easier with practice.
+Over time, the art of pausing becomes effortless.
+Whenever we find ourselves in the midst of a triggering situation, we remember to pause and take a moment before jumping to reaction.
+It is in these moments that we find freedom.

-This art is best practiced “on the spot”, when you find yourself in the midst of a triggering situation and you remember to pause.
-This is where the real benefits are.
-To start with, try doing the SOAL exercise (see below) and take a few moments to notice the effects of the practice.
-Let the effects strengthen the intention to develop this habit until it becomes your natural way of responding.
+Start right away with the SOAL exercise below!
+Take a few moments to notice the effects of the practice.
+Let the relaxation and sense of freedom strengthen the intention to develop this habit until it becomes your natural way of responding.

 The essential practice